|Assignee:||Eric Davis||% Done:|

 I think it would be good to discuss the stylesheet load order in the forums.
 Based on Redmine's limited theme support, there are several edge cases that we would need to think about in order to support application, theme, rtl, and plugin styles.

-#13 Updated by Eric Davis over 7 years ago
+#13 Updated by Eric Davis almost 12 years ago

 - Category changed from Translations to UI

 - % Done changed from 0 to 100

 Updated the context menu to support RTL using Azamat's patch.
 I also fixed the icon's css, the context menu added it's own styles that override the rtl.css. (r4014)